AutoConX/CoreConX/README.md

 > A simple CFML framework in use with our AutoConX applications.

-CoreConX is a standalone CFC or an Application extender that providers many of the methods that we've found helpful in developing applications at [AutoConX Systems](http://www.autoconx.com).
+CoreConX is a standalone CFC or Application extender that provides methods and functionality that we've found helpful in developing the AutoConX Inventory Manager at [AutoConX Systems](http://www.autoconx.com).

 ## Using CoreConX